PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Simulation Study

 \subsection{Images with artifacts}

-For each scan $i$, we again construct the three simulation setups described above, but with SNR fixed at $SNR_i$.
-We generate four comon types of artifacts found in fMRI data: spike artifacts, motion artifacts, banding artifacts, and ghosting artifacts.
-Spike artifacts are created by increasing the intensity of an entire volume by a given percentage.
+We generate four common types of fMRI artifacts: spikes, motion, banding, and ghosting.
+Spikes are created by increasing the intensity of an entire volume by a given percentage.
 Motion artifacts are created by rotating a volume by a given angle.
-Banding artifacts are generated by changing the intensity in a particular location in ``k-space'', the Fourier transform of the image, resulting in a striped appearance in the image.
-Ghosting artifacts are created by superimposing an image of a ``ghost'' of a given intensity moving through space over time.
+Banding artifacts are generated by changing an intensity in the Fourier transform of the image, resulting in a striped appearance.
+Ghosting artifacts are created by superimposing a figure or ``ghost'' moving through space over time.

-At each of $1000$ iterations, one simulated fMRI scan is generated for each subject, artifact type and simulation setup.
-For spike, motion and banding artifacts, 10 volumes are randomly selected, and the artifact intensity for each volume is randomly generated from a uniform distribution.
-For ghosting artifacts, 9 sequential volumes are randomly selected, and the ghost intensity is randomly generated from a uniform distribution.
-The parameters and intensity range for each artifact type is given in Table \ref{artifact_params}.
+At each of $1000$ iterations, one simulated fMRI scan is generated for each subject, SNR level, artifact type and simulation setup.
+For spike, motion and banding artifacts, 10 volumes are randomly selected from each scan, and the artifact intensity for each volume is generated from a uniform distribution (range $1\%-10\%$ percent intensity increase for spike artifacts; $1\degree-5\degree$ rotation for motion artifacts; $50-200$ times change at location $(15,15)$ of the Fourier transformed image).
+For ghosting artifacts, 9 sequential volumes are randomly selected, and the mean intensity of the ghost, relative to the mean intensity of the image, is randomly generated from a uniform distribution (range $0.06-0.32$).
 An example of each artifact type is displayed in Figure \ref{artifacts}.

-We are interested in both the specificity (defined in the previous section) and the sensitivity, or the percentage of true outliers that are identified as outliers.
-Figure \ref{specsens} shows the mean and 95\% bootstrap confidence intervals of sensitivity and specificity by outlier detection method, simulation setup, and artifact type.
-We see that as the simulation setup becomes more realistic, the sensitivity to outliers tends to decrease, while the specificity is relatively stable.
-The distance method has higher sensitivity and specificity than the leverage method across simulation setups and artifact types.
-While differences across artifact types are apparent, comparisons are not meaningful, as such differences may be driven by the range of intensities chosen (see Table \ref{artifact_params}).
+We are interested in both the specificity and the sensitivity, or the percentage of true outliers identified as outliers.
+Figure \ref{specsens} shows the mean sensitivity and specificity for each outlier detection method, simulation setup, and artifact type, where each line represents a scan and SNR level.
+The realistic SNR of $0.05$ is shown in red.
+As the simulation setup becomes more realistic, the sensitivity to outliers tends to decrease, while the specificity is relatively stable.
+The robust distance method has nearly $100\%$ specificity in all scenarios and tends to display higher sensitivity than the leverage method, particularly for banding and spike artifacts.
+While differences across artifact types are apparent, these are likely driven by the range of intensities chosen.